drouyang/pmtlock/README.md

 multiplied by a TIMEOUT_UNIT, which is a tunable parameter.
 In this way, timeout is proportional to a node's position in queue.

-The loop is exited only when timeout (t) is non-positive, however it captures three consitions
+The loop is exited only when timeout (t) is non-positive, however it captures three conditions
 * if waiter's position is now head of queue, t = 0
 * if waiter timed out, t = 0
 * if a waiter is preempted by later waiters, it's t < 0 (because current head is larger than its ticket)